James Bond 007: Everything or Nothing: Gameplay

 Everything or Nothing features third-person gameplay and utilizes cover mechanics.

 The gameplay is an action-adventure game with a mix of third-person shooting/action sequences and vehicle sequences.
 In third-person missions, Bond can typically use cover, engage in hand-to-hand combat, use gadgets, and perform some context-sensitive actions, while driving sequences primarily involve racing to a specific objective.
 The player drives multiple vehicles throughout the game, including the Aston Martin Vanquish, Porsche Cayenne Turbo, a Subaru Impreza rally car, and a Triumph Daytona 600 motorcycle.
-The player can complete objectives in multiple ways, and players are awarded "bond moments" when they complete an objective, feat or task in a manner consistent with Bond's actions in films.
-These sometimes involve the use of Bond's gadgets, which include a rappel gun, remote-controlled ground drones, and a laser watch.
-Over 20 ranged weapons are included, including Bond's signature Walther PPK.
+The player can complete objectives in multiple ways, and players are awarded "Bond Moments" when they complete an objective, feat, or task in a manner consistent with Bond's actions in films.
+These actions frequently involve the use of Bond's gadgets, which include a rappel gun, remote-controlled Q-Spider drones, and a wristwatch equipped with a strobe flash.
+A diverse arsenal of ranged weapons is available, headlined by Bond's contemporary standard-issue sidearm, the Walther P99.

 The game is identical across each console, aside from minor graphical and sound differences.
 A cooperative mode was included for two players in which two unnamed operatives must complete missions using the same gameplay mechanics as the single-player portion of the game.
 The PlayStation 2 version included an online version of this mode.
 Electronic Arts retired the game's servers in January 2006.
 Another version of Everything or Nothing was published for the Game Boy Advance and can be linked to the GameCube version via the GameCube – Game Boy Advance link cable, providing unique premium content.